 The Fund also applied certain exclusions, with which the Investment Manager monitored compliance on an ongoing basis via its portfolio compliance framework.
+The Fund did not invest in any issuers within this exclusionary criteria.

 • ... and compared to previous periods?

 As this is our first reporting period, this question is not applicable.